 There is little agreement among the medical experts on the appropriate physical distance that should be maintained between children in a school setting.
 Currently the recommended distance ranges from 3 to 6 feet+.
 We have designed our together on-campus plan to allow for 3 to 6 feet depending on the activity.
 Higher risk activities, such as eating, will require at least 6 feet of distance.
 Low risk activities, such as class transition, will not require 6 feet as students and faculty will be wearing masks and not gathering.

 We are under no illusion that there will not be a positive Covid case(s) on campus.
-We have had six positive Covid cases after completing 2500+ student-athlete daily health screenings since they returned to campus in early June.
+[As of August 2020] we had six positive Covid cases after completing 2500+ student-athlete daily health screenings since they returned to campus in early June.
 Our partnership with parents allowed us to complete contact tracing and determine who in our community may have been exposed and where.
 The student athletes that tested positive remained away from campus for at least 14 days and did not return until symptom free.

 Once we are back on campus, whether full time or in a modified on-campus model, when we become aware of a positive Covid case on our campus we will inform the entire Providence Day community.
 The name of the individual will not be released.
 The individual will remain off campus until safe to return per local health department guidelines.

 The existence of a positive test does not mean we need to close school, a division, or even quarantine a full class.
 We will determine if the individual (student, faculty, staff, campus guest, etc.) was in close contact (exposure) with other individuals on campus.
 The definition of close contact (exposure) also differs among the scientists and medical experts.
-We are defining close contact as within 6 feet, for longer than 15 minutes, and not wearing a mask.
+We are defining close contact as within 6 feet, for longer than 15 minutes cumulatively, with or without a mask [Updated November 2020].
 With the assistance of our nurses and the local health department, you will be notified if you or your child has been exposed and next steps.

 If your child is quarantined, but feels well, or has opted into remote learning, he or she will work with a Learning Specialist to develop a teaching and learning plan.
 This plan may include remote learning.